Ethan-Ka/Ethan-Ka/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a pretty good dev who does things sometimes.
-I'm in high school and planning to become a software engineer.
+I'm a dev who does things sometimes.

 ### Languages